 While there’s a clear distinction between the two roles, there are times that the lines will either overlap or be blurred.
-In other words, certain situations will require managers to step up into more of a leadership role while others will need leaders to take on more of a managerial role.
+In other words, certain situations will require managers to step up into more of a leadership role, while others will need leaders to take on more of a managerial role.
 Below are a few examples of when this may be required.

 Managers as leaders:

-When overseeing a very large team
+When overseeing a particularly large team

 In the absence of or during a transition of a team leader